FreeFem/FreeFem-doc2/source/documentation/algorithmsOptimization.rst

 The nlOpt optimizers
 --------------------

-The :freefem:`ff-NLopt` package provides a **FreeFem++** interface to the free/open-source library for nonlinear optimization, easing the use of several different free optimization (constrained or not) routines available online along with the PDE solver.
+The :freefem:`ff-NLopt` package provides a **FreeFEM** interface to the free/open-source library for nonlinear optimization, easing the use of several different free optimization (constrained or not) routines available online along with the PDE solver.
-All the algorithms are well documented in `NLopt documentation <https://nlopt.readthedocs.io/en/latest/>`__, therefore no exhaustive information concerning their mathematical specificities will be found here and we will focus on the way they are used in a **FreeFem++** script.
+All the algorithms are well documented in `NLopt documentation <https://nlopt.readthedocs.io/en/latest/>`__, therefore no exhaustive information concerning their mathematical specificities will be found here and we will focus on the way they are used in a **FreeFEM** script.
 If needing detailed information about these algorithms, visit the website where a description of each of them is given, as well as many bibliographical links.

 Most of the gradient based algorithms of NLopt uses a full matrix approximation of the Hessian, so if you’re planning to solve a large scale problem, use the IPOPT optimizer which definitely surpass them.